Hyphaed/vmware-vmmon-vmnet-linux-6.17.x/README.md

 3. **Apply appropriate patches**:
    - For **6.16**: Downloads and applies patches from the GitHub repository
    - For **6.17**: Applies 6.16 patches + additional objtool fixes
+   - **Auto-detection**: If kernel 6.16.3+ is detected, objtool patches are applied automatically

 4. **Compile and install**: Automatically compiles, installs, and loads the modules